-B. The AMA, the ABA and the AAA have all come out against clauses like the one at issue in this case.
+2. The AMA, the ABA and the AAA have all come out against clauses like the one at issue in this case.

-As the Court tries to determine if the arbitration clause at issue in this case is unconscionable, Plaintiff urges the Court to consider that the American Medical Association, the leading national organization of doctors and other health care providers, the American Bar Association, the leading national organization of lawyers and the American Arbitration Association, the leading national organization of Arbitrators have all come out against arbitration clauses like the one at issue in this case.
+As stated above, the Ohio Department of Health is opposed to arbitration clauses like the one at issue in this case, and will cite nursing homes for a licensure violation for trying to enforce such clauses.
+At least one Justice of the Ohio Supreme Court would hold that any nursing-home preadmission arbitration agreement is unconscionable, as a matter of public policy.
+In addition, the American Medical Association, the leading national organization of doctors and other health care providers, the American Bar Association, the leading national organization of lawyers, and the American Arbitration Association, the leading national organization of Arbitrators, have all come out against arbitration clauses like the one at issue in this case.